vzangloo/Yii-Extension-ReCopy/README.md

 Yii PHP Framework extension for duplicate form fields

 Duplicate form fields, using jQuery relCopy plugin version 1.1.0 from Andres Vidal.

+relCopy, short for rel copy, is a jQuery plugin that copies any DOM element, and its children, targeted by an action link's rel tag.
+It is typically used in forms to copy the file upload fields for multiple file uploads.
+It can also be customized for any purpose that requires multiple copies of fields with limits and other features.
 ##Requirements
 - jQuery
 - Yii 1.1 or above